Akhostik/Stylist-booking-app/README.md

 # Stylist Booking App

-A new Flutter application that helps you connect with hairstylists,makeup artists, fashion designers etc. It also gives you a wide number of options to choose your desired style
+A new Flutter application(UI ) that helps you connect with hairstylists,makeup artists, fashion designers etc. It also gives you a wide number of options to choose your desired style

 ## Getting Started